 True or false?

-Aw, you already know what I'm going to say it's false.
-If you can bring yourself to look closely at the patty in a McChicken Sandwich, really get in there and study it, you'll find that the meat has a very "processed" look.
+Aw, you already know what I'm going to say: it's false.
+If you can bring yourself to look really closely at the patty in a McChicken Sandwich -- really get in there and study it -- you'll notice that the chicken meat has a very "processed" look.
 That's because during production it has been ground up and re-formed into patties.
-Given that, it's highly doubtful that a cyst, or a tumor, or anything of the kind would survive intact.
+Given that, it's highly doubtful that a cyst, tumor, or anything of the kind would remain intact.

-You also have to wonder how plausible it is that during lab analysis of the contents of the victim's stomach, technicians would be able to identify a cyst which had allegedly already burst and been partially digested.
+You also have to wonder how plausible it is that during the lab analysis that supposedly took place of the contents of the victim's stomach, technicians would have been able to identify a cyst which had allegedly already burst when chewed and been partially digested.

-Factual matters aside, this is getting to be a pretty familiar tall tale by now.
-Often the revolting foreign object is said to be an "abscess" suggesting infection rather than a cyst.
-The following variant takes the middle road, calling it a "pus-filled tumor."
+Practicall matters aside, this is getting to be a pretty familiar tall tale by now.
+Often the revolting foreign object in the chicken sandwich is said to be an "abscess" (connoting infection) rather than a cyst.
+Here's a variant takes the middle road, calling the mass a "pus-filled tumor."